Recreational Activities in Speightstown

 A walk through the town is the perfect way to enjoy the local character that makes Speightstown unique!
 See how historic buildings blend with modern architecture to create a vibrant town alive with history.

 The Speightstown Esplanade is a good spot to sit and watch the gorgeous Caribbean sea and tropical sunsets.
-There is also a small boardwalk with lovely ocean views.
+There is also a lovely boardwalk with ocean views.

-Stroll out on the jetty for a lovely view of Speightstown and the coastline.
+Stroll out on the jetty for a panoramic view of Speightstown and the coastline.

 Tours